jenhausu/3rd-Party-Library-for-iOS/README.md

 * [ASIHTTPRequest](https://github.com/pokeb/asi-http-request) : ASIHTTPRequest is an easy to use wrapper around the CFNetwork API that makes some of the more tedious aspects of communicating with web servers easier.
 * [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) : Stub your network requests easily!
 Test your apps with fake network data and custom response time, response code and headers!
 * [CocoaSSDP](https://github.com/sboisson/CocoaSSDP) : Simple Service Discovery Protocol client library for Mac and iOS.
+* [XMPPFramework](https://github.com/robbiehanson/XMPPFramework) : An XMPP Framework in Objective-C for Mac and iOS
+* [SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket) : A high performance WebSocket client library for Swift.

 ### Synchronize
 * [TICoreDataSync](https://github.com/nothirst/TICoreDataSync) : Automatic synchronization for Core Data apps, between any combination of Mac OS X and iOS: Mac to iPhone to iPad to iPod touch and back again.